xpack/doxygen2docusaurus-cli-ts/website/docs/api/doxygen2docusaurus/classes/clioptions.md

 </td><td>

-Boolean to list the pages at the top of the sidebar.
+Controls whether pages are listed at the top of the sidebar.

 </td></tr>